Beckington

-Beckington is a village and civil parish in the Mendip district of Somerset, England, across the River Frome from Lullington about three miles north of Frome.
+Beckington is a village and civil parish in Somerset, England, across the River Frome from Lullington about three miles north of Frome.
 According to the 2011 census the parish, which includes the hamlet of Rudge, which has a population of 983, and the hamlet of Standerwick.

 History

 Beckington is mentioned in the Domesday Book of 1086, when it was held by a Roger Bushell, in the place of Æthelfrith, and it was taxed for ten hides, thereby suggesting that the cultivated area was around 1200 acres.
 The parish was part of the hundred of Frome and, given that a Hundred comprised one hundred hides, the estate would appear to have made up a significant proportion of its hundred.

 During the medieval period, Beckington was a major centre for the wool trade.
 By the 15th century, fulling mills had been built along the banks of the River Frome which supported the spinning and weaving cottage industries.

 The English antiquary John Aubrey (1626–1697) noted in his Brief Lives: "Carrots were first sown at Beckington in Somersetshire.
 Some very old Man there did remember their first bringing hither."

 In September 1766, rioters marched to Beckington and set on fire a mill and other property, in spite of being offered money and parish relief for their families.